Here are the nine next movies to film in California.

 “Program 2.0 has accomplished precisely what it was designed to do, from creating high-wage jobs to encouraging more out-of-zone production,” said California Film Commission executive director Colleen Bell.
 “As the industry begins to rebound from COVID-19, the launch of Program 3.0 will help continue to ensure that California provides an unparalleled value.”

 “As a project with many trans and other gender non-confirming creative team members, cast and crew, it was essential for Moonshadow production to be based in a progressive state,” EP Jude Harris said Monday.
 “California’s tax credit program is making it possible for us to generate jobs and production spending here at home while working in a supportive environment.”

 Over the last five years, the new program has given film tax credits to 243 movies and projects and generated an estimated $11 billion in overall spending, including $4 billion in qualified wages to below-the-line employees and $3.7 billion to state companies.

-Here’s the full list of movies to Film in California
+Here’s the full list of movies to film in California this Summer 2020

 Ashes to Oceans

 According to a 2019 report, a sequel to the 1998 stoner comedy will star Justin Hires.
 Hires, who is most known for his work on ‘MacGyver’ announced on Instagram confirming reports, “Excited to announce I’ll be writing the sequel to Half Baked,” he says.
 “Yes I know the original is a classic and yes this sequel will be [fire] because I’m writing it.
 Oh yeah, I write screenplays too.”